 In this Cinco de Mayo lesson, you can use the story of the Battle of Puebla.
 To teach children about the significance of Cinco de Mayo (Fifth of May), you can use the mini-book to help them understand about this holiday.

-Although it is mostly focused on the Mexican people liberating from French forces in the 19th century, you can also teach about liberty and freedom.
+Although it is mostly focused on the Mexican people been liberated from French forces in the 19th century, you can also teach about liberty and freedom.
 Just like American forces are battling for our freedom, the Mexican people also did the same.

 Whether it is a Cinco de Mayo lesson or an American History lesson, liberty is worth teaching.
 Many American-Mexican people celebrate this day with fun and commemoration.